 Follow us on Twitter @EPA_WA

-The @EPA_WA Twitter account is used to inform the general public and stakeholders of information relating to the Environmental Protection Authority and the Office of the Environmental Protection Authority’s role in environmental impact assessment, policy development and advice on environmental matters.
+The @EPA_WA Twitter account is used to inform the general public and stakeholders of information relating to the Environmental Protection Authority’s role in environmental impact assessment, policy development and advice on environmental matters.
 This information may include:

 - release of new reports, guidelines, bulletins and policies;